 Pay Difference by Location

-Washington is home to an above-average pay rate for Editorial Assistants that is 17 percent greater than the national average, Washington offers a comfortable salary for those in this profession.
-Editorial Assistants will also find cushy salaries in Los Angeles (+11 percent), Chicago (+6 percent), Boston (+5 percent), and San Francisco (+4 percent).
-The smallest paychecks in the market, 7 percent south of the national average, can be found in Philadelphia.
+Washington is home to an above-average pay rate for Editorial Assistants, 17 percent higher than the national average.
+Editorial Assistants will also find cushy salaries in Los Angeles (+9 percent), San Francisco (+5 percent), Chicago (+5 percent), and Boston (+4 percent).
+Those in the field find the lowest salaries in Baltimore, 9 percent below the national average.